NYU-robot-learning/decision-making-sp25/docusaurus/website/src/pages/assignments.md

 ---
 title: Assignments
 ---
-There will be five homework assignments posted to the [class Campuswire](https://campuswire.com/p/GA305686D).
+There will be four homework assignments posted to the [class Campuswire](https://campuswire.com/p/GA305686D).
 All assignments must be submitted via Google Forms via the submission links below.
+Assignment 0 is solely to check pre-requisites.
+No grade will be assigned to this.

 ---